MnemoSemiotic/a-smarter-flashcard/README.md

 ### **GOALS:**
-- Clean flash card pool in a way that can be generalized to new card types
+- Clean flash card pool in a way that can be generalized to new card content
-- Topic Model in a ‘reasonable’ way so as to automate similarity selection in an application
+- Topic Model in a ‘reasonable’ way so as to enable simple similarity selection in an application
 - Discuss discerning strong and weak subjects for a user
   - How to deliver the most "helpful" study materials
   - Associative Database --> Extrapolative Learning

 ### **DATA**
-3 collections of ~12,000 each, flash cards.
+3 collections of ~12,000 each, flash cards, ~36,000 total.
 These are divided into 3 general categories:
 - Data Science
 - Biology
 - History